Gigaspaces/xap-docs/site-hugo/content/xap/14.0/overview/space-based-architecture.markdown

 - When deployed onto the [Service Grid](./terminology.html#service-grid), self-healing and SLA capabilities are added.

-- Full monitoring and management during runtime are available through the [Management UI](./terminology.html#management-ui).
+- Full monitoring and management during runtime are available through the [GigaSpaces Management Center](../admin/tools-desktop-ui.html).

 **SBA Implementation with 3 Primary Instances and 1 Backup for Each, Accessed by 2 Client Applications**